imagej/napari-imagej/doc/examples/bonej.rst

 BoneJ2 Setup
 ------------

-We need to first specify the endpoint that we will use to access BoneJ2.
+We now need to first specify the endpoint that we will use to access BoneJ2.

 We can configure napari-imagej to use BoneJ2 by opening the settings dialog and changing the ``imagej directory or endpoint`` (described `here <../Configuration.html#imagej-directory-or-endpoint>`__).
-Within the napari-imagej settings dialog, paste the following into the ``imagej directory or endpoint`` field, and click ``OK``:
+Within the napari-imagej settings dialog paste the following into the ``imagej directory or endpoint`` field, and click ``OK``:

 .. code-block::

-    sc.fiji:fiji:2.13.0+org.bonej:bonej-ops:MANAGED+org.bonej:bonej-plugins:MANAGED+org.bonej:bonej-utilities:MANAGED
+    sc.fiji:fiji:2.15.0+org.bonej:bonej-ops:MANAGED+org.bonej:bonej-plugins:MANAGED+org.bonej:bonej-utilities:MANAGED

 **Note that napari must be restarted for these changes to take effect!**